soundpress/RulesOfNYC/docs/c09/index.rst

    (3) Owners of income-producing property shall file an income and expense statement which indicates whether they maintain their books and records using the cash or accrual method of accounting.

    (4) Where the owner of the property has not owned the property and is without knowledge of the income and expenses of the operation of the property for the entire year for which the income and expense statement is required, then an income and expense statement will not be required for such year.
-However, the owner may be required to file a claim of exclusion pursuant to paragraph (3) of subdivision (e) of section 33-02 of these rules.
+However, the owner may be required to file a claim of exclusion pursuant to paragraph (3) of subdivision (e) of 19 RCNY § 33-02.

    (5) In addition to the income and expense statement, for any year, the Commissioner of Finance may require owners of income-producing property with a tentative actual assessed value at or above an amount determined by the Commissioner to file an addendum to the income and expense statement in a format determined by the Commissioner, containing rent roll information for a period determined by the Commissioner.
 The addendum will not be required for a property with a tentative actual assessed value of less than $750,000 for the tax year during which filing of the income and expense statement is required.
 Any addendum required by this paragraph shall be considered to be a part of the income and expense statement and any filing requirement contained in these rules for the income and expense statement shall also be applicable to the addendum.

 (d) Other filing requirements.

    (1) An owner of income-producing property will not be required to file an income and expense statement if the net lessee of the property files an income and expense statement for the property which contains complete information relating to the operation of the property, i.e., information from all net lessees of the property which reports all income derived from the property.
-Should both the owner and the net lessee fail to file a properly completed income and expense statement pursuant to § 33-02(e) of these regulations, then the owner will be subject to the penalties provided in § 33-03 of these regulations.
+Should both the owner and the net lessee fail to file a properly completed income and expense statement pursuant to 19 RCNY § 33-02(e), then the owner will be subject to the penalties provided in 19 RCNY § 33-03.

-   (2) Properties for which an income and expense statement is filed by a net lessee will not be included on the list provided to the Tax Commission pursuant to § 33-03(b) of these regulations.
+   (2) Properties for which an income and expense statement is filed by a net lessee will not be included on the list provided to the Tax Commission pursuant to 19 RCNY § 33-03(b).

    (3) Owners of income-producing property must file an income and expense statement notwithstanding the fact that the building was vacant for all or part of the calendar or fiscal year preceding the deadline for filing such statement, unless as of the deadline for filing the income and expense statement, the property is vacant due to an impending demolition and has no existing leases.

    (4) The owner of a building situated on land that it leases must file an income and expense statement for the building.
 The owner of land subject to a ground lease must file a separate income and expense statement for the land unless the owner of a building situated on the leased land provides the leasehold rent for the building on his or her income and expense statement.

-   (5) Property leased by a subsidiary from a parent corporation is not considered owner-occupied for purposes of § 33-01(b)(2)(iv) of these regulations unless the subsidiary is wholly (100 percent) owned by the parent corporation.
+   (5) Property leased by a subsidiary from a parent corporation is not considered owner-occupied for purposes of 19 RCNY § 33-01(b)(2)(iv) unless the subsidiary is wholly (100 percent) owned by the parent corporation.
 If a subsidiary is not wholly (100 percent) owned by the parent corporation, the parent corporation must file an income and expense statement for property leased to the subsidiary.

    (6) Owners of residential condominium with commercial and/or professional space, and owners of residential cooperative buildings with more than 2,500 square feet of commercial and/or professional space, must file an income and expense statement, but income and expense information is required only for the commercial and/or professional portion of the property.